danyx23/danyx23.github.io/_posts/2016-02-26-ports-in-elm.md

 Note that this time the port we have defined has no "implementation" in Elm.
 That is because, viewed from Elm, this is just an external input - a Signal we can use to trigger behaviour in our app.
 But how can we do that?
 How can we wire up this Signal into our `StartApp.start` call?

-In the last post, when we switched from StartApp.Simple to StartApp, I mentioned `inputs`. `inputs` is a `List of Signals` that fire `Action`s that will be combined with the Signal of the mailbox.
-So this is exactly what we want to have for this little program so it can react to the signal that represents the port - the only thing that is missing is that we have defined `encryptionCompleted` as a Signal of String and we need a Signal of Action for inputs.
-Sounds like we need a map:
+In the last post, when we switched from StartApp.Simple to StartApp, I mentioned `inputs`. `inputs` is a `List of (Signal of Action)`, i.e. Signals that fire `Action`s that will be combined with the Signal of the main mailbox that is administered by StartApp.
+So this is exactly what we want to have for this little program so it can react to the Signal that represents the port - the only thing that is missing is that we have defined `encryptionCompleted` as a `Signal of String` and we need a `Signal of Action` for inputs.
+Sounds like we need a map again:

 ```haskell
 encryptedString : Signal Action